naveed-mahmoudian/Southpaw/README.md

 ## Get Involved

-To contribute to this project, request access, clone the repo, and switch to `dev` branch.
+To contribute to this project, request access, clone the repo, and create a new branch titled `dev/YOUR_NAME`.
 Submit a pull request and we'll review it shortly.
 Only quality pull requests will only be reviewed, so please be sure to include quality comments and commit messages.
 Thanks!! :)

 ## Questions